 Using your coupons wisely

-- The best time to use your coupons is when there’s already a sale.
+The best time to use your coupons is when there’s already a sale.
 I usually save them up until there’s a good deal.
 Savings on top of savings.
-I’ve even received many items for free, because the sale price equaled the coupon price.
+I’ve even received many items for free because the sale price equalled the coupon price.
 It’s unfortunate that some retailers such as Toys R Us / Babies R Us, have chosen to not accept manufacturers coupons on sale items.
 But it’s their choice.
 It’s your wallet.

 At the end of the day, it takes a lot less time than you think, and coupons can save you REAL money.
 Better in my pocket than theirs, I always say.